littlephillips/phase-3-ruby-oo-class-variables-remembering-objects/README.md

 ## Learning Goals

-- Explain the concept of remembrance in object-oriented programming
-- Use class variables to remember, or store, instances of a class that are produced
+- Use class variables to store instances of a class

 ## Introduction